Thingamore/EZHobo/README.md

 - Ezhobo hamster is not fully a thing yet.

-- Sewers to Town Square hiccups, breaks all confused like (Just rerun to keep going, though worked fine for DoBK on 28May23)

-- Not ending after designated number of turns, just churns 'em out (You an manually exit with the esc key or jsut give us all your turns)

 - EE yodelling needs to be tweaked (possibly?
 Acted funny on 27May23 Hodgman run in CDR1)